 The Museum of Theophilos in Lesvos, Greece: The museum of Theophilos Hatzimichail, a recognized folk painter, is located in Akrotiri, a suburb of Varia, 4 km from Mytilene.
 Constructed thanks to the effort and funding of the art critic Stratis Eleftheriades, or Teriade, this museum is divided into 5 halls and houses 86 works of Theophilos, who was recognized as a great painter only after his death.

 Theophilos was born between 1867 and 1870 in Varia Lesvos, that was back then under Ottoman occupation.
-His grand-father was an hagiographer.
-As Theophilos was always wearing the traditional Greek fustanella, a custom out of fashion at his time, he caused the mocking of other people.
+His grandfather was a hagiographer.
+As Theophilos was always wearing the traditional Greek fustanella, custom out of fashion at his time, he caused the mocking of other people.
 At the age of 18, he moved to the Greek consulate of Smyrna (modern Izmir) to work as a gate-keeper.

 In 1897 he moved to Volos where he was drawing houses and shops of the region.
 Many of his wall paintings survive till today.
 Along with painting, he was also organizing theatrical acts for national ceremonies and was making costumes for the local carnival.

 In 1927, he returned to Lesvos, where he continued to paint the walls of coffee places and shops around the island for a small amount of money or food.
 Many of these paintings survive till today if they have not been damaged by time or repairs.
 He died in March 1934, probably from food poisoning.